broeker/spacebook/pages/markdown.md

 ### A picture is worth a thousand words

 You can drop images, diagrams, or illustrations anywhere in your content.
 Images are automatically set to 100% width and centered with a subtle border hover.
-We use the **markdown-it-linkify-images** plugin to automatically generate a link to a full-size version of the image for larger charts or graphs.
+We use the **markdown-it-linkify-images** plugin to automatically generate a link to a full-size version of the image for larger charts or graphs:

 ![Sagan](https://res.cloudinary.com/broeker/image/upload/w_1000,c_scale/v1606111412/sagan_tczrlj.jpg)